+'''

+SNXXXXXXdd/dd/dd

-SNXXXXXXdd/dd/dd fW=XX.XXhW=XX.XX
+fW=XX.XXhW=XX.XX

-snXXXXXX: serial number of the base unit.

-dd/dd/dd: provides the date of calibration of the

-base

-unit.
+'''

-fw: revision level of the firmware hw: revision level of the hardware
+snXXXXXX: serial number of the base unit. dd/dd/dd: provides the date of calibration of the base unit. fw: revision level of the firmware hw: revision level of the hardware

-After reviewing and recording any desired information press the enter key to call up the second status screen.
+After reviewing this display and recording any desired information press the enter key to call up the second status screen.

-Step 5 After pressing the enter key a second time, the MDI system will respond by displaying:
+Step 5 After pressing the enter key a second time, the HHC will respond by displaying the following:

-LeftMOd dd/dd/dd Type x
+LeftMOd dd/dd/dd Type χ

-dd/dd/dd: calibration date of the left module.
-Type: relates to pressure type of module.
+dd/dd/dd: the date of the last calibration of the left module.
+Type: provides information on the type of Quick Select pressure module.

 Step 6 After reviewing this display and recording any desired information press the enter key to call up the third status screen.
-After pressing the enter key the MDI system will respond by displaying:
+After pressing the enter key the HHC will respond by displaying the following: